eldoriarpg/SchematicBrushReborn/readme.md

 `<selector>@rotation!flip:weight`

-The modifiers are optional and the order doesn't matter.
+The modifiers are optional, and the order doesn't matter.

 The brush itself has some flags, which allows to set a place method, offset and replacement rules.